 The linguistics program exposes students to the study of the structure and use of language, and urges students to find the ways in which structure and use are interrelated.
 Students can explore language structure and use with faculty in the program through experimental and ethnographic methods.

-The Minor in Linguistics is administered by Masaaki Kamiya (EALL), Chaise LaDousa (Anthropology), and Bonnie Urciuoli (Anthropology).
+The Minor in Linguistics is administered by Masaaki Kamiya (EALL), Chaise LaDousa (Anthropology), and Mariam Durrani (Anthropology).

 The minor in linguistics consists of five courses: an introductory course, one focusing on language structure, one focusing on language in society and two electives.
 These courses are to be selected from the linguistics courses currently available at Hamilton listed below.

 LING 100 Introduction to Linguistics (Kamiya)